-What is the False Claims Act Alternative Ready Provision?
+What is the False Claims Act Alternative Remedy Provision?

 When a relator brings a false claims action in the name of the Government under the False Claims Act (“FCA”), the Government may elect to pursue its claim through any alternate remedy available to the Government, including any administrative proceeding, to determine a civil money penalty.
 If any such alternate remedy is pursued in another proceeding, the person initiating the action shall have the same rights in such proceeding as such person would have had if the action had continued under the FCA. ((31 USC §3730(c)(5)).
 Thus, the False Claims Act has an alternate remedy provision which gives the relator the same rights in the alternate proceeding that he or she would have had if the action had continued under the FCA.